Independent calculator. Not a lender, broker, or NMLS-licensed mortgage professional. Disclaimer

 VA Loan Pre-Approval

-No down payment, no PMI, and the residual income test most calculators ignore.
+No down payment, no PMI, residual income test per VA Pamphlet 26-7 Chapter 4.

 $100K Salary Scenarios

-Six debt scenarios showing exact pre-approval amounts on a $100K income.
+Six debt scenarios with exact pre-approval amounts at PMMS-anchored rates.

 Self-Employed Mortgage